Allium/WithoutHeadOrFoot/_posts/2016-10-22-Roots-of-Paradigm-4.md

 Rice is a big deal.
 Today it's the main food for [2.5 billion people](http://www.fao.org/rice2004/en/f-sheet/factsheet9.pdf), providing [20% of human caloric intake](http://archaeology.about.com/od/domestications/a/rice.htm), and occupying around [10% of global arable land](http://archive.gramene.org/species/oryza/rice_intro.html).
 For many, nourishment and survival are synonymous with rice.

-In tracing the history of the crop and its impact on human societies, scholars have devise a number of competing narratives.
+In tracing the history of the crop and its impact on human societies, scholars have devised a number of competing narratives.
 Nevertheless, a consensus seems to be that rice was first domesticated around 7000 BC in China's Pearl River basin.
 From there the domestication technology spread, primarily through river transport networks, throughout China and south-east Asia, to India, and finally to Africa.

-Today, traditional (i.e. non-industrialised) planting and harvesting techniques are still practised in many parts of China.
+In today's China, traditional (i.e. non-industrialised) planting and harvesting techniques are still widespead.
 And though the techniques of each region will vary according to local history, rice varieties and environmental / topographical conditions, the process is generically to (1) plough the field to break up the soil; (2) flatten it to allow hand sowing of pre-germinated rice grains from the last harvest; and (3) flood it with water to a depth of several centimetres.

 ### Paddies